-And that adds confusion on top of confusion, because food culture in Italy is extraordinarily regional.
+And that adds confusion on top of confusion, because food culture in Italy already is extraordinarily regional.
 So, particularly at local, non-touristy restaurants, you won’t find the same cuisine in Rome that you would in Bologna, Florence, or Venice.
 In Rome — or at least at Roman restaurants — you won’t find risotto (Milan and the north) or thick-crust pizza (Naples and the south), for example.
-(Yes, that means that pizza as good as the one in the picture above won’t exist just anywhere in Italy!)
+(Yes, that means that pizza as good as the one in the picture above won’t exist just anywhere in Italy!).

-On top of that, though, though, there are some foods that you could comb all of Italy for and still not find.
+But on top of that, there are some foods that you could comb all of Italy for and still not find.
 Except, of course, in the kinds of restaurants that dish up mediocre, microwaved food at inflated prices… to tourists and tourists alone.

 Why?
 Because these foods aren’t Italian.
 They’re Italian-American.

 What dishes do I mean?
-Here’s a list of five Italian dishes that people expect, but will find much more easily in Chicago or New York than Italy — because they’re Italian American food, not Italian food.
+Here’s a list of five dishes that people expect, but will find much more easily in Chicago or New York than Italy — because they’re Italian American food, not Italian food.

-1. Lobster fra’ diavolo.
-This was served for the first time in New York City in 1908 — and using Maine lobsters!
+Lobster fra’ diavolo was served for the first time in New York City in 1908 — and using Maine lobsters!
 Don’t expect to find the dish, which features lobster in a red sauce (sometimes spicy, sometimes not), while you’re in Italy.

 Instead try: If you’re in Sicily or the south, melanzane alla parmigiana.